 6.10 Advantages and disadvantages

-6.11 Conclusion
+6.11 Summary

 7 Long-Range Identification and Tracking System (LRIT)

 The Long-Range Identification and Tracking (LRIT) system provides for the global identification and tracking of ships.

 The obligations of ships to transmit LRIT information and the rights and obligations of Contracting Governments and of Search and rescue services to receive LRIT information are established in regulation V/19-1 of the 1974 SOLAS Convention.